www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/webhooks/_offer_deleted.md

 ## Offer deleted

 This web hook only fires when offers are deleted from the Greenhouse system.
-This only happens when the "Delete" button is clicked on an individual offer or when the candidate anonymize candidate process is run.
+This only happens when the "Delete" link is clicked on an individual offer or when the anonymize candidate process is run with the "all_offer_versions" option selected.
 This will not fire individually when an application is deleted.

 ```json
 {